 When laser resurfacing was first done to treat wrinkles in the late 1980’s, it was kind of a one-size-fits-all procedure.
 Everyone was treated similarly, regardless of what the particular problem was.
 The recovery was long and loaded with potential pitfalls that could leave you looking worse than before you started!
 In 2016, laser resurfacing is all grown up.
 The technology is advanced, precise and sophisticated.
 Today, it’s a treatment that is totally, 100% customizable to each patient.

-At Celibre Medical Center, we use the term medical laser resurfacing to refer to treatments that renew and rejuvenate the skin.
+At Celibre Medical Corporation, we use the term medical laser resurfacing to refer to treatments that renew and rejuvenate the skin.
 We use over 20 different, state-of-the-art lasers to tailor a treatment targeting any or all of your skin problems.
 From fine lines and wrinkles, to sun damage or pigmentation, to acne scars and large pores, we can help you find the best treatment to help your skin look smoother, fresher and years younger.

 How Does Laser Resurfacing Work?